 The reactor's trip is expected to last between four and six weeks, depending on the weather and the amount of ice on the way.

-Work began on the 144-metre Akademik Lomonosov in Saint Petersburg in 2006.
+Work began on the 144-metre Akademik Lomonosov in St. Petersburg in 2006.

 When it arrives in Pevek, a town of 5,000 in Chukotka, Siberia, it will replace a local nuclear plant and a closed coal plant.